SOS Children's Village Porto Alegre

 In recent years, Brazil has made steady progress in terms of human development, but life in the big cities continues to be tough.
 Despite the efforts of Porto Alegre’s public administration to create a more participatory and inclusive society, thousands of families are still struggling for basic survival.
 Children from such families are at a real disadvantage and their lives can be extremely insecure and often unsafe.

 Poverty is less visible in Porto Alegre, the “Happy Harbour”, but it exists

 Little boy in the Porto Alegre SOS Children's Village (photo: SOS archives)

 Porto Alegre is the capital of the Rio Grande do Sul state in southern Brazil and has a population of approximately 1.4 million.
-It is an important industrial and commercial centre and the surrounding rural areas of the state are rich in agricultural production.
+It is an important industrial and commercial center and the surrounding rural areas of the state are rich in agricultural production.

-However progressive Porto Alegre may be, many of the problems here are the same as elsewhere in Brazil.
+However, progressive Porto Alegre may be, many of the problems here are the same as elsewhere in Brazil.
 Over 200,000 people live in shantytowns, or “favelas”, where basic infrastructure is not available.
-These favelas, especially when they are centrally located, are often an eyesore and attempts have been made to forcefully relocate the inhabitants.
+These favelas, especially when they are centrally located, are often an eyesore and attempts to have been made to forcefully relocate the inhabitants.
 Even if this is successful, however, relocation does not guarantee that people will then have access to work, health care or education – housing itself is not the only issue when it comes to improving people’s living conditions.